 Candidates should have a keen interest in the areas of work in which members practise.
-Academic prowess is important, with a normal requirement of a first or upper second class degree.
+Academic prowess is important, with a normal requirement of a first or upper second-class degree.
 A sound grounding in legal principle is expected.
 Chambers retains a strong reputation for the advocacy skills of its members and demonstration of an aptitude for advocacy is helpful.
 This may be shown in a number of ways, for instance mooting, debating and work in the voluntary legal services sector.
 Work at the Bar demands high levels of commitment and we look for signs that applicants have that quality by examining, for example, whether they have done mini-pupillages or in some other way established that the Bar, with all its challenges and hurdles, is for them.

 We offer up to two 12-month pupillages.
-Each pupillage is split between three pupil supervisors.
+Each pupillage is split between four pupil supervisors.
 Pupils can expect to gain a wide experience of court and paperwork and have opportunities to help and accompany other members of chambers (including silks) on interesting cases.

 We offer two types of mini-pupillages; traditional and assessed.
 We offer places for 16 mini-pupils, normally during June and July each year for our traditional mini-pupillage.
 We also run assessed mini-pupillage scheme aimed at students from less advantaged backgrounds.
 Full details and deadlines on our website under ‘Careers’.

 Each pupil receives an annual award of £65,000 paid as a £32,500 grant in the first six months and as £32,500 of guaranteed earnings in the second six.
 We also fund all necessary training courses for pupils.
 Pupils may draw down up to £25,000 of the award in advance to assist in funding their BPTC.

 The public law Bar spans the full range of administrative, public and constitutional law.